-Notice that the compression gains listed in the table above are over the already compressed sizes of the runtimes.
+Notice that the savings listed in the table above are over the already compressed sizes of the runtimes.
 In most cases, InstallAware reduced more than half in size what was already the compressed size of the runtime.

-Similar compression benefits will carry over to your own program files as well, creating the smallest possible installers available today.
+Similar compression benefits carry over to your own program files as well, helping you create the smallest possible installers available today.